 All writers have done this at least once.
 It’s truly painful when the other elements are spot on, but the concept isn’t clear.
 Like when a kid draws a creature made up of three animals and you don’t really know what it is, only they do.
 Eeek!
 Don’t allow you work to become some strange creature nobody can recognise.
 CLICK HERE.

 5) Help!
 My Story Is Unclear – What Do I Do???

 You didn’t road test your concept.
-Your story isn’t coming together the way you’d envisioned.
+Your idea is whack so your story isn’t coming together the way you’d envisioned.
 Don’t panic!
 For what you can do about this, CLICK HERE.

 6) Top 5 Logline Mistakes Writers Make